armincosta/Dpdl-Engine/API.md

 ## Core API

-The methods listed below are part of the Dpdl core API and can be accessed via scripting
+The methods listed below are part of the Dpdl core API and can be accessed via dpdl scripting

+**[Native]**
 ```
-[Native]
 systemExec(string cmd, int wait_for, int verbose_output) return int status
 hash(string s)
 println(string s)